coderamen666/srd-v3.5-md/basic-rules-and-legal/planes.md

 ## Alignment Traits

 Some planes have a predisposition to a certain alignment.
-Most of the inhabitants of these planes also have the plane's particular alignment, even powerful creatures such as deities.
+Most of the inhabitants of these planes also have the plane’s particular alignment, even powerful creatures such as deities.
 In addition, creatures of alignments contrary to the plane have a tougher time dealing with its natives and situations.